mazen160/go-random/README.md

 - Cryptographically-secure (based on crypto/rand) Golang APIs
 - Concurrency-safe: You can run millions of go-routines and not have a token collision as the randomness seed is different for each call.

+# Use-cases for go-random?

+You can use go-random for secure-by-default password and token generation for your application.

 # Installation

 ```shell